dexie-space/blocklist/README.md

 ## Use the Blocklist

-A current exported blocklist is always available [here](https://raw.githubusercontent.com/dexie-space/blocklist/main/export/blocklist.json).
+The current exported blocklist is always available [here](https://raw.githubusercontent.com/dexie-space/blocklist/main/export/blocklist.json).

 ## Add an entry (Report)

-You can use the reporting tool provided by dexie (link here soon) to report a DID or NFT collection.
+You can use the [reporting tool provided by dexie](https://dexie.space/report) to report an NFT.
 Alternatively add the affected DID to `dids/{did}.json` and create a pull request.
 The file should be in the following format:

 ```json
 {